 Diversity is about the representation or the make-up of an entity.
 For example, think of diversity as selecting cricketers from different countries and national teams to join a club team.
 These players have different skills, strengths, and tactics, as well as cultural and religious backgrounds.
 Now, selecting players with diverse attributes is one thing, but making sure their skill sets and best strengths are utilized to contribute to the overall success of the team is another- and that’s inclusion.
 It’s about how well the contributions, presence, and perspectives of different groups of people are harnessed, valued, and integrated into an environment.

-Another topic that pops up while discussing diversity and inclusion is that of equity.
+Another topic that pops up while discussing diversity and inclusion in the workplace is that of equity.
 What is equity?
 And why has it continued to gain traction in corporate circles in recent years?

 While inclusion is the extent to which various team members, employees, and other people feel a sense of belonging and value within a given organizational setting, equity is about creating fair access, opportunity, and advancement for all those different people.
 For example, let’s consider the subject of transportation.
 Not everyone within an organization will own a car, or even be able to afford public transportation on a daily basis.
 An organization can create a more equitable environment by accommodating all transportation needs, from policies around start times and working hours to concessions for both private travel and public transportation.